Tom0Brien/Walk/README.md

-# QuasiStaticWalk
+# Walk

-Walking gaits for the NUgus platform
+Bipedal walking gait generation for the NUgus robot platform